dikaaka/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 ### **Analysis of Annual Payment Type Usage**
 Including the processes calculation of customer's payment type favorite.
 ## NOTE
-I presented the result of each progress in Bahasa Indonesia
+I presented the result of each progress in Bahasa Indonesia.